Association of Tennis Professionals: ATP rankings

-ATP publishes weekly rankings of professional players: ATP rankings (commonly known as the ‘world rankings’), a 52-week rolling ranking, and the ATP Race to London, a year to date ranking.
+ATP publishes weekly rankings of professional players: ATP rankings (commonly known as the ‘world rankings’), a 52-week rolling ranking, and the ATP Race to Turin, a year to date ranking.
 All ATP players also have a Universal Tennis Rating, based on head-to-head results.

 The ATP rankings is used for determining qualification for entry and seeding in all tournaments for both singles and doubles.
 Within the ATP rankings period which is the past year, points are accumulated with the exception of those for the ATP Finals, whose points are dropped following the last ATP event of the year.
 The player with the most points by the season's end is the world No. 1 of the year.

-The ATP rankings Race To London is a calendar-year indicator of what the Emirates ATP Rankings will be on the Monday after the end of the regular season.
+The ATP rankings Race to Turin is a calendar-year indicator of what the PIF ATP Rankings will be on the Monday after the end of the regular season.
 Players finishing in the top eight of the Emirates ATP Rankings following the Paris Masters will qualify for the ATP Finals.

 At the beginning of the 2009 season, all accumulated ranking points were doubled to bring them in line with the new tournament ranking system.